 This page contains some of the most frequently asked questions about USS Constitution and the Museum’s collections.
 If you have a question that is not answered here, please contact us using the Reference Request form.

-The best way to find out information about USS Constitution-related items is to contact the staff of the Curatorial Department by submitting a Reference Request.
-Please include the following information:
+The best way to find out information about USS Constitution-related items is to contact the Curatorial staff by submitting a Reference Request.

 The department handles requests on a first-come, first-served basis.
-Please be aware that due to the volume of requests we receive daily, it may take up to eight weeks to receive a response.
+Due to the volume of requests we receive daily, it may take up to eight weeks to receive a response.

 Federal law prohibits the USS Constitution Museum—and all museums—from providing appraisal services to patrons who might be in possession of USS Constitution-related art and objects, or other historic materials.
-The American Association of Appraisers can provide a state-by-state list of accredited appraisers arranged by subject category.
+The American Society of Appraisers and Appraisers Association of America can provide a state-by-state list of accredited appraisers arranged by subject category.

 American Society of Appraisers

-The Samuel Eliot Morison Memorial Library is open for researchers Monday through Friday, 10:00 a.m. - 4:00 p.m. by appointment only.
-Patrons interested in conducting research in the Museum's archives and collections should contact the Curatorial Department at Library@ussconstitutionmuseum.org or at (617) 426-1812 ext.
+The Samuel Eliot Morison Memorial Library is open to researchers by appointment only, Monday through Friday, 10:00 a.m. to 4:00 p.m.
+Researchers interested in using the Library and accessing the collections should contact the Archivist at least one week in advance at email@example.com or at 617-426-1812 ext.
 118.

-The Museum is always looking for Constitution-related artifacts and documents to add to our collection.
-The USS Constitution Museum adds to its growing collections through gift, purchase, and bequest.
-Anyone interested in donating an item related to USS Constitution should contact the Museum's Curatorial Department at (617) 426-1812 ext.
-147 or Library@ussconstitutionmuseum.org.
+The Museum is always adding USS Constitution-related artifacts and records to its collection through gifts, purchases, and bequests.
+Anyone interested in donating an item related to USS Constitution should contact the Museum’s Curatorial Department at firstname.lastname@example.org or 617-426-1812 ext.
+147.

 Originally rated as a 44-gun frigate, Constitution typically carried around 54 cannon.
 During the War of 1812, she mounted thirty 24-pdr long guns on the gundeck and twenty-four 32-pdr carronades on the spar deck, as well as a long 18-pdr “chase” gun forward.
 In 1814, Capt.
 Charles Stewart removed four carronades and replaced them with two 24-pdr Congreve “shifting gunades.”
 She also carried a 12-pdr brass carronade for the launch.